An allergy air purifier can beneficial for both seasonal and year-round allergy sufferers.

 What also makes this the best HEPA air purifier for allergies is the fact that it includes a V5-Cell Odor and Gas filter that extracts harmful chemicals and gases from the air that can also trigger allergy symptoms and pose harm to your health.

-The design of the unit and the air filtration system has lead to IQAir wining numerous awards for this air cleaner for allergies.
+The design of the unit and the air filtration system have lead to IQAir winning numerous awards for this air cleaner for allergies.

 And finally, the IQAir HealthPro Plus covers the largest room size at 1,125 square feet.
 This amount of efficiency is perfect for most any home.